LiLMiPMaP/nodemcu-httpd/README.md

 $ git submodule update
 ```
 After uploading, connect the serial console (`screen /dev/ttyUSB0 9600` under most *nix flavors) and reboot the device.
 The device will print its IP address in the console.

+## Small HTTP server for NodeMCU
+This small webserver supports the following HTTP verbs/methods:
+* GET returns the contents of a file in flash
+* PUT creates a new file in flash
+* DELETE remove the file from flash
+* POST executes the given lua script (may return a function that receives the payload)
+* OPTIONS returns minimal CORS headers allowing POST from any origin

 ## Usage
 Once those files have been uploaded you can manage your device with `curl`, for example to PUT new files on flash: